 But it was Alexander Graham Bell who steered the magazine toward a more popular future.
 Elected president of the society in 1898, he demanded the magazine include “pictures, and plenty of them….THE WORLD AND ALL THAT IS IN IT is our theme, and if we can’t find anything to interest ordinary people in that subject, we better shut up shop….”
 Soon after, the new editor, Gilbert H. Grosvenor, included eleven pages of photographs of Tibet.
 He expected to be fired, but was instead congratulated by members.
 The change wasn’t universally embraced—later some board members resigned because the magazine was becoming a “picture book.”

-But the vision of Bell and Grosvenor won the day, and ordinary people flocked to the magazine (Grosvenor became president in 1920 and served in that role until 1954).
+But the vision of Bell and Grosvenor won the day, and ordinary people flocked to the magazine (Grosvenor became the organization’s president in 1920 and served in that role until 1954).
 Membership (that is, magazine subscriptions) passed one million in 1926.
 Revenue from memberships allowed the society to fund explorers investigating the farthest reaches of the globe, more than 100 through the 1950s (and hundreds more since), and the magazine became the “publication of record for their discoveries.”

 National Geographic magazine and its clones have enormous outreach.
 The signature magazine is published in 34 languages and reaches 60 million people monthly.
 The National Geographic Channel is broadcast in 38 languages in 171 countries to 440 million households.
 Add to that the society’s digital presence, internet applications, social media, websites and newsletters, and it is hard to avoid the society’s influence on education, science and conservation.